 My Imaginary Therapist S1 Ep.
 8: 4AM Fries, Anxiety Spirals and CBT: Cognitive Behavioral Truths

-In this late-night confessional therapy session, I unpack the wild series of events that led me to make homemade french fries at 4AM while binge-watching Murder, She Wrote.
-Was it hunger?
-Boredom?
-Anxiety?
-Or a cry for help in truffle aioli form?
+In this late-night confessional therapy session, I unpack the wild series of events that led me to make homemade French fries at 4AM while binge-watching Murder, She Wrote.

 Turns out, it was anxiety.
-And instead of spiraling deeper, Dr. Joy introduces me to Cognitive Behavioral Therapy (CBT) — a powerful tool for understanding how anxious thoughts fuel our behaviors (like late-night frying).
+And instead of spiraling deeper, Dr. Joy introduced me to Cognitive Behavioral Therapy (CBT) — a powerful tool for understanding how anxious thoughts fuel our behaviors (like late-night frying).

 My Imaginary Therapist S1 Ep.
 9: Inner Child Healing, Baby Ellen and a Barefoot Moment in Nairobi